SidheshwarSarangal/Portfolio-Sidh-hosted/README.md

-# Portfolio-Sidh-hosted
+### Portfolio-Sidh-hosted
   It is Portfolio website hosted on Render
   It consists of forntend and backend
+--
+### Features
+  It shows all the projects and the work done
+  It is a good way of showing capabilities in the start of the resume --